 - General Educational Development Certificate holders must submit an Official Report of Test Results or a copy of the GED Certificate.

-- Persons who have not graduated from an accredited high school or earned a GED, who are 18 years of age or older, will be admitted unconditionally.
+- Persons who have graduated from an accredited high school or earned a GED, who are 18 years of age or older, will be admitted unconditionally.
 Testing will be required and developmental coursework will be compulsory if test scores indicate the need for remediation.
 Students who meet these guidelines must provide a transcript from the last school attended.

 - Students who were schooled in a homeschool setting must provide notarized documentation of course completion and the transcript must include a graduation date.

 - Persons age 16 or 17 who are no longer attending a high school program, and who have not earned a GED, may be admitted with approval of the Registrar.
 These students will need to provide a transcript from the last school attended and will be admitted on probation and advised by the Advising Center staff.
 Placement testing will be required and if test scores indicate the need for remediation, developmental coursework will be required.

 Students should submit any required documentation to the Registrar’s Office, AskAC, via email at email@example.com, or at the mailing/fax numbers listed at www.actx.edu/registrar.